Retatrutide: The Complete Guide to the Triple Agonist

 Is retatrutide better than tirzepatide?

-Based on cross-trial comparisons, retatrutide appears significantly more effective — 28.7% vs. 22.5% weight loss in their respective Phase 3 trials.
-However, there's no direct head-to-head comparison yet.
-Retatrutide also has a less established safety profile and a new dysesthesia signal.
+Based on cross-trial comparisons, retatrutide has produced larger topline weight loss, 28.3% in TRIUMPH-1 vs. 22.5% for tirzepatide in SURMOUNT-1.
+However, there is no direct head-to-head comparison yet.
+Retatrutide also has a less established safety profile and a dysesthesia signal.

 What is dysesthesia?

-Dysesthesia is an abnormal sensation — tingling, burning, or unusual perception of touch.
-It was reported in up to 20.9% of patients on the highest dose in TRIUMPH-4, compared to 0.7% on placebo.
-It's a new signal not seen in Phase 2 and is being closely monitored.
+Dysesthesia is an abnormal sensation, including tingling, burning, or unusual perception of touch.
+It was reported in 5.1% to 12.5% of retatrutide-treated participants in TRIUMPH-1, compared with 0.9% on placebo.
+TRIUMPH-4 reported a higher 20.9% rate on 12 mg in the knee osteoarthritis population.

 Can I buy retatrutide now?

 Retatrutide is not FDA-approved and cannot be prescribed.
-Research peptide vendors sell it labeled 'for research use only,' but this carries significant risk — no quality assurance, no medical oversight, uncertain purity.
-We strongly advise against this and recommend waiting for the approved version.
+Research peptide vendors sell it labeled 'for research use only,' but this carries significant risk: no quality assurance, no medical oversight, uncertain purity, and no lawful human-use product.
+We strongly advise against this and recommend waiting for an approved version.

 Will retatrutide replace tirzepatide?